blockpool-io/BPL-Commander/README.md

 	`wget https://raw.githubusercontent.com/blockpool-io/BPL-Commander/master/BPLcommander.sh `

-	This will place BPLcommander.sh in the root of your Home folder
+	This will place BPLcommander.sh in the root of your Home folder (or your current dir if not Home)

 2. Make the script executable